This quickstart guide provides a basic setup flow: registering a VEN and creating a simple event.

 - Text Enter something descriptive (this will not be used)

 Keep all other configurations the same.
 Click GET to download your certificates.
 Unzip the folder and view the contents, and add them to your VEN.

-Again, if you are using Plaid, please follow the quickstart guide for Plaid at this step for how to configure these certificates.
+Again, if you are using Plaid, please follow the certificate guide for Plaid at this step for how to configure these certificates.

 Add VEN to VTN